MrJoy/mintkit/README.md

 A Mint.com API.
 Not at all affiliated with or endorsed by mint.com/intuit.
 Your mileage may vary.

+## This Fork

+* This fork has been updated to work with Mint.com as of 2013-11-10.

 ## Installation

 Add this line to your application's Gemfile: